josealeixopc/feup-ri/README.md

 Available at [Github](https://github.com/jazzchipc/feup-ri/).

-The source code and README of the final assignment are in the `assign3-4` directory.
+The source code and README for the paper "Reinforcement Learning in Navigation and Cooperative Mapping" from ICARSC 2020 are in the `assign3-4` directory.

 ## IMPORTANT